 The two-year full-time programme is run by the EPFL+ECAL Lab, a design lab of EPFL based in the ECAL building.
 It combines a Master of Advanced Studies (MAS) at 30% and a research assistant position at 70%.
 Advanced academic courses including workshops and case studies give access to extensive knowledge of the digital sector in terms of interaction design, research strategies, innovation and collaborations.
 But the greatest focus is on creating knowledge and having an actual impact.
 Each student is assigned to one the research projects going on at the Lab.
 Based on a transdisciplinary approach, these projects involve the EPFL+ECAL Lab team (senior designers, software and hardware engineers, psychologist) at large.
 Current research topics include how to bring digital heritage back to life, new inclusive social networks, narrative principles for augmented reality, and big data visualization.

 For ECAL, this new programme strengthens its global strategy: “We have been able to establish a global partnership with EPFL giving our Bachelor and Master students access to a new Electronic Makers Lab, emerging technologies, and strong expertise.
 The new research assistant positions contribute to creating knowledge in emerging disciplines where design will have to play a major role”, ECAL Director Alexis Georgacopoulos explains.

 The programme started in the fall of 2014.
-The application process for the 2017 edition is already open.
+The application process for the 2018 edition is still open.
 Only a few candidates are accepted each year, leading to a very international and selective team.
 They receive a salary for their work as research assistants, allowing them to be financially independent.